Grand Central Oyster Bar

 • price 1 of 4

-First opened at another location nearby in 1920, Nom Wah Tea Parlor is still a New York City dim sum favorite today.
-Choose from oodles of options like roast pork buns, rice rolls and tons of dumplings, and plan your next visit for more before you walk out the door.
+First opened at another location nearby in 1920, this Chinatown mainstay has been a pillar for all hours gatherings of groups of all sizes and stripes for over 100 years.
+Still a New York City dim sum favorite today, you’ll choose from oodles of small plates options like roast pork buns, rice rolls and every style of dumpling imaginable.
+Don’t be surprised if you’re planning your next visit for more before you walk out the door.

 Advertising